Skip to Content

 * Appropriate actions include: approaching the student directly about the observed action, consulting a member of the Honor Council, and/or contacting a Faculty member or an Administration representative.

-The health care professions require women and men of superb character who lead lives that exemplify high standards of ethical conduct.
+The health care professions require people of superb character who lead lives that exemplify high standards of ethical conduct.
 A shared commitment to maintaining those standards, embodied in an Honor Code, creates an atmosphere in which community members can develop professional skills and strengthen ethical principles.
 The Honor Code demands that community members tell the truth, live honestly, advance on individual merit, and demonstrate respect for others in the academic, clinical and research communities.

 The central purpose of the Honor Code is to sustain and protect an environment of mutual respect and trust in which students have the freedom necessary to develop their intellectual and personal potential.
 To support the community of trust, students and faculty must accept individual responsibility and apply themselves to developing a collegial atmosphere.
 The intent of the Honor Code is not merely to prevent students from lying, cheating and stealing or to punish those who violate its principles.
 Rather, participation in the Honor Code assures The University of Iowa Carver College of Medicine community that the integrity of its members is unquestioned and accepted by those in the academic, clinical and research communities.
 Participation in the Honor Code confers upon students the responsibility to respect and protect the integrity of The University of Iowa Carver College of Medicine.